Attorney for Election Crimes and Voter Fraud Offenses

 Election Law Defense Attorneys in Michigan

-Having decades of combined experience in criminal defense, the expert Defense Team at LEWIS & DICKSTEIN, P.L.L.C. knows that innocent people frequently face allegations of election law crimes.
+Having decades of experience in criminal defense, the expert Defense Team at LEWIS & DICKSTEIN, P.L.L.C. knows that innocent people frequently face allegations of election law crimes.
 And we know that even if a crime was committed, there is often a reasonable explanation that we can explain to a judge or prosecutor.
 Our passion is to help everyone charged with a crime, even if the situation seems hopeless.
-We strive every day to fight the good fight for our clients, have charges dismissed, have cases thrown out of court, and put clients back on the path they were on before being charged with a crime.
+We strive daily to fight the good fight for our clients, have charges dismissed, have cases thrown out of court, and put clients back on their path before being charged with a crime.